 - What is happening during montages with visual scenes and music

-Described video provides info that helps viewers more fully understand a show or movie.
+Audio description provides verbal versions of details that only appear visually.
 For instance, after a scene with angry dialogue and stomping, there might be the slamming of a door.
-Described video explains which character has stormed out and how the other characters react if they say nothing.
+Audio description explains which character has stormed out and how the other characters react if they say nothing.

-Like closed captioning, DV can be created when programs or movies air, or be added later.
-The feature is available for many shows, but not on demand or on all network websites.
+Like closed captioning, AD is sometimes available when shows or movies air, and can be added to existing programs.
+Furthermore, the Canadian Broadcasting Regulatory Policy requires certain programming services to provide AD during prime-time hours.
+Moreover, the feature is available on many streaming services, but not on demand or on all network websites.
 In addition, the process to turn the feature on may depend on a viewer’s ability to read and select options from an on-screen menu.
-This means that viewers cannot start using the feature independently.
+As a result, viewers cannot always turn the feature on independently.

-Movie theatres offer a DV service for some movies using headsets programmed to play the descriptive track.
-Often, however, only one worker at a theatre is trained to know what these devices are and how to program them.
+Movie theatres offer AD for some movies using headsets programmed to play the descriptive track.
+However, theatres often train only one worker to know what these devices are and how to program them.

-Viewers are able to watch shows and movies that are not described.
-However, they have to try to guess info based on audible clues like dialogue, sound effects, or the mood of the music.
+Some viewers who are blind watch shows and movies without AD.
+However, they have to try to guess visual details based on audible clues like dialogue, sound effects, or the mood of the music.
 They may also ask friends or loved ones to briefly describe what is happening on-screen.
-This option is sometimes less helpful than professional description because loved ones may accidentally talk over dialogue or forget characters’ names.
-On the other hand, loved ones especially good at it may accidentally start describing to sighted friends.

-For the most part, viewers who are blind rely on limited use of this kind of description during live theatre performances.
+For the most part, live theatre patrons who are blind rely on limited use of this kind of description during plays.
 Notably, the Stratford Festival offers live description at select performances using a device similar to the movie theatre headsets.
 In this case, a trained describer watches the same performance and describes visual details through a microphone.